Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and Flux momentum maps

-\begin{remark}[About on- and off-shell fluxes] A few observations: \begin{enumerate} \item All flux maps and forms, either on- or off-shell, are quantities that depend only on the restriction of fields and their jets at $\partial\Sigma$.
-Hence, if $\partial\Sigma=\emptyset$ then $\h\equiv0$. \item Adjusted flux maps and forms vanish at the reference configuration with respect to which it is defined, $h_\smbullet(\phi_\smbullet)=0$. \item Since $d\bh(\phi_\smbullet)$ is constant over $\X$, the (local) Hamiltonian flow equations can be rewritten as
+\begin{remark}[About on- and off-shell fluxes] In certain instances, it will be necessary to distinguish the ``on-shell flux map'' $\iota_\C^*\h_\smbullet$ from the flux $\h$ \emph{tout court}, which we call ``off-shell flux map.''
+A few observations: \begin{enumerate} \item All flux maps and forms, either on- or off-shell, are functions of the restriction of fields at $\partial\Sigma$ (possibly through transverse jets).
+Hence, if $\partial\Sigma=\emptyset$ they all vanish. \item Adjusted flux maps (and forms) vanish at the reference configuration with respect to which they are defined, $h_\smbullet(\phi_\smbullet)=0$. \item Since $d\bh(\phi_\smbullet)$ is constant over $\X$, the (local) Hamiltonian flow equations can be rewritten as

 \end{enumerate} \end{remark}